Stomach Cancer Treatment in Hyderabad — Expert Oncology Care Across 7 Locations

 Stomach Cancer in Hyderabad — What You Need to Know

 The stomach is a muscular organ in the upper abdomen that stores and digests food through gastric acid and enzymes.
-Stomach cancer develops when cells in the stomach lining acquire mutations and grow uncontrollably.
+Stomach cancer develops when cells in the stomach lining acquire mutations and grow uncontrollably; for a plain-language overview you can watch a Mayo Clinic gastric cancer overview.
 In India, gastric cancer accounts for approximately 34,000 new cases annually, with a striking male-to-female ratio of 2:1.
 South India — including Telangana and Andhra Pradesh — has consistently higher gastric cancer rates than the national average, driven by a high prevalence of Helicobacter pylori (H. pylori) infection, dietary patterns including salted and pickled foods, and smoking.

 Approximately 60–70% of stomach cancer patients in India are diagnosed at Stage III or Stage IV, when the disease has spread beyond the stomach.
 However, for the 30–40% diagnosed at an earlier, operable stage, modern treatment combining perioperative chemotherapy with surgery can achieve long-term cure or durable remission.
 Even at advanced stage, targeted therapy and immunotherapy have significantly extended survival compared to chemotherapy alone a decade ago.